 - Informed: Sharing relevant message, data and statistics.

-- Diversity: We respect different ideas, opinions, background, expertise, culture and knowledge. (edit)
+- Diversity: Encompass idea of acceptance and respect different ideas, opinions, background, expertise, culture and knowledge.

 - Determined: We will not give up fighting against stigma associated with mental health

 - Partnership: We believe in cooperation, together we can do more.